Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Josh Jung will square off against the Detroit Tigers and Akil Baddoo on Monday at 1:10 PM ET in the first game of a three-game series at Comerica Park.
+Marcus Semien and the Texas Rangers will see Alex Faedo on the mound for the Detroit Tigers on Tuesday at 6:40 PM ET.

-Oddsmakers list the Rangers as -165 favorites on the moneyline, while giving the underdog Tigers +140 moneyline odds to win.
-The over/under is 8.5 runs for the matchup (with -105 odds on the over and -115 odds on the under).
+Oddsmakers list the Rangers as -140 moneyline favorites, while giving the underdog Tigers +115 moneyline odds.
+Texas is a 1.5-run favorite (at +120 odds).
+The total is 9 runs for the game.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.